nestordemeure/nestordemeure.github.io/content/cooking/sweet/clafoutis.md

 * add the flour while mixing
 * add the milk while mixing
 * melt the butter in a microwave (or oven but 30 seconds in a microwave is perfect) then add (if the butter is warm, mix it fast enough to not cook your egg)
-* pour the batter in your cake pan (the batter will be more golden and liquid than usual cake batter, it is perfectly normal)
+* pour the batter into your cake pan (the batter will be more golden and liquid than usual cake batter, it is perfectly normal)

 ## Cooking: